 Parity none

 Stop Bits 1

 Message Interval Sent at the end of each cycle.

 3.3.3 Gas Connections

 The analyzer gas connection diagram identifies the various gas connection points as to function and location.
-Figure 3-1 shows the gas connection points for the standard instrument without the optional auto calibration module.
-If the optional auto calibration manifold is present, sample and span gas connections would be made to labeled fittings on the manifold.
+Figure 3-1 shows the gas connection points for instruments fitted with the optional auto calibration module.